boltlabs-inc/zkchannels-spec/tezos/2-channel-establishment.md

 The customer has [obtained the merchant’s setup information](1-setup.md#publishing-public-parameters) out of band.
 The customer must verify the merchant's public parameters are well-formed and valid:
 * The merchant blind signing public key `merchant_zkabacus_public_key` must consist of a valid Pointcheval Sanders public key of the expected length with components in the BLS12-381 pairing subgroups G1 and G2.
-* The range proof parameters `range_proof_params` must consist of a valid Pointcheval Sanders key of the expected length with components in the BLS12-381 pairing subgroup G1, and valid signatures on the appropriate integer range.
+* The range constraint parameters `range_constraint_parameters` must consist of a valid Pointcheval Sanders key of the expected length with components in the BLS12-381 pairing subgroup G1, and valid signatures on the appropriate integer range.
-* The revocation lock commitment parameters `revlock_com_params` must be well-formed Pedersen parameters of the expected length, and consist of elements in the BLS12-381 pairing subgroup G1.
+* The revocation lock commitment parameters `revocation_commitment_parameters` must be well-formed Pedersen parameters of the expected length, and consist of elements in the BLS12-381 pairing subgroup G1.
-* The merchant EdDSA public key `merch_pk` must be a valid EdDSA key for the curve specified by `tezos-client` and the merchant address `merchant_address` must be a Tezos tz1 address correctly derived from `merch_pk`.
+* The merchant EdDSA public key `merchant_public_key` must be a valid EdDSA key for the curve specified by `tezos-client` and the merchant address `merchant_address` must be a Tezos tz1 address correctly derived from `merchant_public_key`.

 The customer should ensure they have a Tezos implicit account with balance sufficient to both contribute the desired amount to the zkChannel and pay the [operations fees](5-tezos-escrowagent.md#operation-fees) needed to originate, fund, and call the appropriate entry points of the corresponding smart contract.
 We recommend 2 tez based on our [contract benchmarks](https://github.com/boltlabs-inc/tezos-contract/wiki/Benchmark-Results) on testnet.